 Scientists believe that when we use ‘brand name’ products, we already assume that they’re of good quality, so the part of our brain used to assess whether something is worthy of appreciation shuts off, so we take more pleasure in the experience.”

-If you ignored the common prejudice toward famous national soda brands, could you enjoy a generic soda as much as your favorite brand?
+If you ignore the common prejudice that leads people to choose famous national soda brands, could you enjoy a generic soda as much as your favorite brand?
 Why not give it a shot?
 You’ll certainly save money.

 25. Sparkling water

 The popularity of brand-name sparkling water products means there are many sparkling waters on your grocer’s shelves to choose from.
 Not all are as costly as the advertised brands.